dee-jee-official/p4ignoreUE/README.md

 # p4ignoreUE

-Stores .p4ignore file to use for Unreal Engine
+.p4ignore file to use for Unreal Engine